luanillust/luanillustrates/_posts/2017-12-13-Hirokunoshima.md

 	<img src="{{ baseurl }}/assets/luantics/P010/P010JPND1041.jpg" alt="boy smiling at the satisfaction of the meal he just had"/>
 </div>

 Returning to the bnb, we were able to fully appreciate its entire glory.
 Similar to the Kyoto penthouse bnb, we had an entire floor to ourselves.
-Rooms are spacious and are fully decked out with just about everything you’d need for a stay.
+Multiple rooms with ample space, bathroom fully decked out with just about everything a hotel would have and a lovely kitchen and dining space - it was glorious.
 There’s even a _TALKING_ REFRIGERATOR.
-Located in the heart of the city, it is an incredible stay (for large groups).
-Interested? <a href="https://www.airbnb.com.au/rooms/14378370">Find it here</a>.
+Located in the heart of the city, it is an incredible stay (for large groups) and would wholeheartedly recommend staying <a href="https://www.airbnb.com.au/rooms/14378370">there</a>.

 Spending the night in the comfort of the ~~bnb~~ small house, we enjoyed each other’s company and the <a href="https://www.youtube.com/watch?v=Gl-58cbxioI">amazing wonders of Japanese television</a>.
 Thanks for reading and join me next time for our visit to Miyajima and our departure for Nagoya.

 Itching for another hit of adorableness?
-Visit <a href="http://www.capturedbycarolyn.com/blog/2017/japan-diary-hiroshima-part-1">Carolyn's post</a> for more of the little cuties.
+Hop over to <a href="http://www.capturedbycarolyn.com/blog/2017/japan-diary-hiroshima-part-1">Carolyn's post</a> for more cuteness <sup>(the bunnies, not me)</sup>.